UnscriptedVN/candella/docs/03-candella-app.md

 - `description`: A summary of what your app does.
 - `license`: The license your app falls under as an SPDX expression.
 - `permissions`: A list of strings containing what permissions your app requires:
     - `file_system`: Requires access to the Candella "file system"
     - `notifications`: Requires access to NotificationKit to send notifications
     - `system_events`: Requires access to System Events
+    - `manage_users`: Requires access to the accounts service to manage users
     - `virtual_platform`: Requires access to the MeteorVM platform

 The following is an example manifest: